Ze-Fn/JHS_CS8/README.md

    - Introduction to data types and simple data organization.
    - Using spreadsheets for basic calculations (if computers are available).

-## Features
-- **Accessible Design**: Materials are written in simple Bahasa Indonesia with clear explanations and visual aids.
-- **Low-Tech Options**: Activities include paper-based exercises (e.g., drawing flowcharts, manual calculations) for schools with limited technology.
-- **Culturally Relevant Examples**: Examples and scenarios reflect rural Indonesian life to make learning engaging and relatable.
-- **Hands-On Activities**: Practical exercises to encourage active participation and reinforce concepts.
-- **Scalable Content**: Materials can be adapted for different skill levels as reading, writing, and mathematics skills are assessed.

 ## Usage
 1. **Teachers**:
    - Use the materials as lesson plans or supplementary resources.
-   - Adapt activities based on available resources (e.g., computers, paper, or chalkboards).
+   - Adapt activities based on available resources (e.g., computers, paper, or whiteboards).
    - Provide feedback to refine content for local needs.
 2. **Students**:
    - Follow guided activities to explore Computer Science concepts.